The annuity advantage in the new economy: Part 1

 As a financial planner who has been researching the retirement income1 phase for almost 20 years, I am known for being quite critical about almost every product, planning methodology and academic paper that has tried to tackle this complex life stage.

-No one solution or approach is right for every situation or at all times, which is why “decumulation” is so much harder than accumulation.
+No one approach is right for every situation or at all times, which is why “decumulation” is so much harder than accumulation.
 While we have yet to agree upon the “modern portfolio theory for decumulation,” there are certain products that we can agree should be carefully considered when constructing a sound retirement income strategy.
 Annuities are one of those products.

 With access to periodic income from defined benefit plans in steep decline—40% of today’s 60-to 69-year-olds will receive some level of income from a defined benefit pension, which drops by more than half to 18% over the next 20 years—the need for predictable lifetime income is growing.2 However, households often struggle with whether an annuity makes sense for their retirement income plan due to lack of education, product complexity and potential costs.
 In my opinion, there are several clear situations in which an annuity may make a lot of sense as one part of a household’s overall post-retirement strategy.